-- Use the template as an outline onto your plywood and use a jigsaw to cut your plywood pieces so that they fit the template perfectly.
+- Use the template as an outline onto your plywood and use a jigsaw or skill saw to cut your plywood pieces so that they fit the template perfectly.

 When you embark on a cabinet tree build, it is always best that you get more material than you think you need.
 Some professional cabinet builders on the Forum website Woodweb, advise that they always use the 40% waste rule.
 This dictates that you should overestimate the material you need by 40% in case there are any mishaps.